Griefed/ServerPackCreator/README.md

   -e TZ=Europe/Berlin `# Your Timezone` \
   -e PUID=1000 `# Your user ID` \
   -e PGID=1000 `# Your group ID` \
-  -e MODPACKDIR `# Either path to the modpack directory or CurseForge projectID,fileID combination.` \
+  -e MODPACKDIR= `# Either path to the modpack directory or CurseForge projectID,fileID combination.` \
-  -e MODLOADERVERSION `# The version of the modlaoder the modpack uses.` \
+  -e MODLOADERVERSION= `# The version of the modlaoder the modpack uses.` \
-  -e MODLOADER `# Either Forge or Fabric` \
+  -e MODLOADER= `# Either Forge or Fabric` \
-  -e MINECRAFTVERSION `# The Minecraft version the modpack uses.` \
+  -e MINECRAFTVERSION= `# The Minecraft version the modpack uses.` \
   -e INCLUDEZIPCREATION=true `# Or false` \
   -e INCLUDESTARTSCRIPTS=true `# Or false` \
   -e INCLUDESERVERPROPERTIES=true `# Or false` \
   -e INCLUDESERVERINSTALLATION=true `# Or false` \
   -e INCLUDESERVERICON=true `# Or false` \
-  -e COPYDIRS `# Comma-separated.
+  -e COPYDIRS= `# Comma-separated.
 Must be set if MODPACKDIR is a path.
 Can be empty if MODPACKDIR is a projectID,fileID combination.` \
-  -e CLIENTMODS `# Comma-separated.
+  -e CLIENTMODS= `# Comma-separated.
 Client-side mods to delete from server pack.` \
   -v /host/path/todata:data `# Created modpacks and server packs will be here` \
   --restart "no" \
   griefed/serverpackcreator:latest